Equivalence and Symmetries for Linear Parabolic Equations and Applications Revisited

 Solution invariant under the subalgebra generated by the subalgebra $\lr{X_1, X_2, X_3}$ should have the form

 where $c_0(y)$ is to be determined from the initial condition $u(x,0)=\delta(x-y)$.
 This is the heat kernel up to a nonzero multiplicative constant.
-In \cite{GazizovIbragimov1998}, $c_0$ was computed to be by means of some manipulations of distributional limits. \item Now we shall use the symmetry generated by $v_4$ \cite{CraddockPlaten2004} to find the action on the stationary solution $u_0(x)=x$. $v_4$ exponentiates to give the group transformation of the solution $u$ where $\varepsilon$ is the group parameter.
-We apply it to the stationary solution $u_0=x$ and obtain a new solution Substituting $U_{\varepsilon}(x,t)$ into the integral equation and performing the change of parameter $\varepsilon=2-s$ gives
+In \cite{GazizovIbragimov1998}, $c_0$ was computed to be by means of some manipulations of distributional limits. \item For the sake of completeness we include the integral transform technique applied to \eqref{F-Black-Scholes} in Ref. \cite{CraddockPlaten2004}.
+The vector field $v_4$ exponentiates to give the group transformation of the solution $u$ where $\varepsilon$ is the group parameter.
+We apply it to the stationary solution $u_0=x$ and obtain a new solution Substituting $U_{\varepsilon}(x,t)$ into the integral equation \eqref{int-eq} and performing the change of parameter $\varepsilon=2-s$ gives

 which is recognized as a Mellin integral equation. $K$ is obtained by an inverse Mellin transform of the left side from $s$ to $y$

 which coincides with \eqref{group-inv-kernel}.
 The inversion can be performed using the connection of the Mellin transform with the Fourier transform We have taken the Fourier transform $\mathscr{F}(f(x))=\frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty}f(x)e^{iyx}dy$. \item The last method is to transform the heat kernel of the standard heat equation by means of the Black-Scoles transformation \eqref{BS-transform} discussed before for the backward Black-Scholes equation.
 The standard heat kernel transforms into \eqref{BS-kernel} by the transformation \eqref{BS-transform} with the choice $\omega_1=0$, $\omega_0=-\frac{\sqrt{2}}{\sigma}\ln y$, $\mathcal{D}=\ell$ and